ITU-BDSA23-GROUP22/Chirp/docs/report.md

 The communication channel for the team has primarily been Message with the occasional Discord calls if we weren't able to meet up but thought a meeting was preferred over chatting on Messenger

 Very early on in the projects lifespan we agreed to meet at least one time a week on Tuesdays to talk and work on the project.
 This gave us the ability to talk about whatever we had on our minds, get more comfortable with each other and distribute responsibilities for the assignments at hand.

+When an issue is created a ticket is generated and put into the "New" section of the project board with the tag "Triage" assigned to it.
+From here it will be moved into either "Backlog" for tickets that cannot be done immediately and "ready" for tickets that are ready to be taken on by a group member.
+When working on a ticket one should be assigned to it and move it to the "In Progress" section.
+Once a pull request has been created the ticket should be "In Review" and then moved to "Done" once the issue is resolved.

 ## How to make _Chirp!_ work locally
 TEXT TO EXPLAIN HOW AND WHY